Using Nonverbal Communication to Detect Deceit or Lying on Video

 Nonverbal Cues That a Client May Be Lying on Video

 In any of these scenarios, certain nonverbal cues can be an indication that a client is not telling the truth.
-These nonverbal cues are more reliable indicators of lying “when they occur in clusters and clusters of clusters,” as Jack Schafer, Ph.D., a professor of law enforcement at Western Illinois University and retired FBI agent, noted in a November 2014 article in Psychology Today.
+These nonverbal cues are more reliable indicators of lying on video “when they occur in clusters and clusters of clusters,” as Jack Schafer, Ph.D., a professor of law enforcement at Western Illinois University and retired FBI agent, noted in a November 2014 article in Psychology Today.

 Dr. Schafer lists a number of nonverbal signs that may indicate someone is being less than truthful, or actually lying on video.
 All of these can be applied to a clinical setting mediated through video conferencing.
 Here are those that may be especially instructive in a teletherapy context: